Solution playbooks / ERP integrations

 Who this is for.

-Companies with important workflows inside ERP, custom software, databases, spreadsheets, cloud accounts, and internal tools.
+Companies with important workflows inside ERP, custom software, databases, spreadsheets, cloud accounts, and internal tools that need hands-on implementation rather than a generic connector list.

 The operating problem